redelivre/redelivre/src/wp-content/plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.22.3 =
+* New: Display SQL errors in debug mode
+* Description updated

+= 1.22.2 =
+* New: Check if the upload directory is writable
+* Tested with WordPress 3.7.1

+= 1.22.0 =
+* Fixed: Import the categories even when the articles are imported as pages
+* Tested with WordPress 3.7

 = 1.21.3 =
 * Fixed: "Warning: sprintf(): Too few arguments" message for image captions with %